Whenever You Need Somebody (song): Chart performance

 Astley's version of "Whenever You Need Somebody" was a major hit on the charts, being a top five hit in almost all the countries where it was released.
 In the UK, it started at number 11 on 31 October 1987, then climbed to number three, a position it hold for non consecutive three weeks, and stayed on the chart for 12 weeks.
 It topped the charts in seven European countries, including the Walloon region of Belgium, Finland, Italy, Sweden, Switzerland, and West Germany.
 In the latter country, it charted for 16 weeks, with four of them spent at number one.
-It also peaked at number two in Belgium (Flanders), Denmark, the Netherlands, Norway and Spain, number three in Australia and Ireland, number four in Austria, and number nine in New Zealand.
+It also peaked at number two in Belgium (Flanders), Denmark, the Netherlands, Norway and Spain, number three in Australia and Ireland, number four in Austria, number nine in New Zealand, and number seven in South Africa.
 It barely failed to reach the top ten in France and Iceland, where it peaked at number 11 and 17 respectively.
 On the overall Eurochart Hot 100 singles chart established by the Music & Media magazine, it started at number 53 on 7 November 1987, peaked at number four for three weeks, behind Astley's previous single "Never Gonna Give You Up", and spent 33 weeks on the chart.
 It also peaked at number two on the European Airplay Top 50 and totalled 14 weeks on the chart.